shruti-70/mushie/README.md

 - 💻 **Terminal Commands** – Useful system commands at your fingertips.
 - ⏸️ **Pause & Resume** – Control when reminders appear.

-Imp Note :- The animation feature is getting fixed

 🐱 CLI Commands
 Use these commands to interact with Mushie: